cawhitworth/ColourToy/ReadMe.md

 a SConstruct for compiling on OS X/Linux.
 The code should be broadly portable, and with a couple of ifdefs scattered around for the Windows build.

-## Please note:
+## LodePNG licensing note

-This application includes a modified version of LodePNG.
+This project includes a modified version of LodePNG.
 The modifications are not functional changes but are necessary for building on Windows: a stdafx.h include, and changing fopen() to fopen_s().
 There's also a back-mapping of fopen_s() to fopen() for OS X/Linux.

+LodePNG can be found (here)[http://lodev.org/lodepng/] - it's great and ridiculously easy to use.